 Coverdell Education Savings Account (ESA)

 The Coverdell ESA provides a way for parents to save for their children's education within a tax-advantaged account, similar to the IRA (this account was formerly known as the Education IRA).

-Tax advantages: Earnings on contributions are not subject to federal taxes.
+Earnings on contributions are not subject to federal taxes.
 Withdrawals can be made tax-free when the money is used to pay for qualified education expenses; such expenses include tuition, fees, books, and room and board within limits set by your college or university.
-Funds in the account can also pay for elementary and secondary school expenses without penalty, making the Coverdell ESA distinct from a 529 Plan.
+Funds in the account can also pay for elementary and secondary school expenses without penalty.

 Uniform Transfers to Minors Act / Uniform Gifts to Minors Act (UTMA/UGMA) Accounts